mestachs/firefighter-devkit/00-troubleshooting.md

 * Use a dichotomic algorithm
 * Use heuristic « gut feeling »
-* Use brute force in last ressort
+* Use brute force in last resort

 **Try to relate to a previous issue or a change in your code/infrastructure**